fredlau95/Oracle_cdc/README.md

 `@ot_data.sql`

+Here you need to wait intil it is ready, it wont tell you when you can use it, but you can check running the commands bellow

+´sudo docker logs oraclecdc´

 This will first make the schema for our database and then load the data into our database.

 ## The last part is to run the redo log so streamsets can pick it up and send it to Snowflake: